lukew3/logbook/plans.md

   Add multi-device support so that you can send logs from different devices to the same MEGA

 Make concatenated logbook look better and more organized
+    This could go in a markdown file so that the data would be easier to read the important stuff and forget about the unimportant